-These chickpea stuffed peppers are an easy, filling, and tasty vegetarian meal.
-Make a colourful assortment using any type of bell peppers you like.
-This dish is gluten-free, grain-free, and can easily be made vegan by using vegan cheese.
+These vegetarian chickpea stuffed peppers are an easy, filling, and tasty meal.
+Make a colorful assortment using any type of bell peppers you like.
+These vegetarian stuffed peppers are gluten free, grain free, and can easily be made vegan by using vegan cheese.

 Fresh bell peppers are the star of this recipe.
 I love using a mix of red, orange, and yellow peppers, especially if I’m making this dish in the fall.

 I prefer to use canned chickpeas in this recipe but you can use dried cooked chickpeas instead if you want.
 If using canned chickpeas, make sure they don’t contain any added salt (or you can omit/reduce the salt in this recipe according to your taste).

 Fresh basil adds a delicious layer of flavor to these vegetarian stuffed peppers but you can substitute other fresh herbs such as parsley or chives if you prefer.
 In a pinch you can substitute 1 teaspoon of dried herbs such as basil, oregano, or Italian seasoning if you don’t have any fresh herbs.

 Finely chopped onion adds texture and savory flavor to this dish.
 I prefer using sweet onions but any type of onion is fine so use whatever you like.